News

 Club Volunteer of the Year: Keith Palmer

-Keith has been a cornerstone of his athletics club for over 30 years, serving as Chairman, Treasurer, coach, and athlete.
+Keith has been a cornerstone of City of Southend On Sea AC for over 30 years, serving as Chairman, Treasurer, coach, and athlete.
 He founded the Junior Academy, now with over 160 members, inspiring young athletes and volunteers alike.

 "I absolutely love athletics, I have been a member and competitor for 50 years and not missed a single match.
 I want to inspire the youngsters to love it too."